pulumi/docs/content/blog/kubernetes_is_better_with_pulumi/index.md

 })
 ```

 - **Strongly typed resources** – A tricky part about defining Kubernetes resources in YAML/JSON is the lack of typing.
-It's hard to track typos and you have to apply the resource to a cluster to get any feedback.
+It's hard to track typos, and you have to apply the resource to a cluster to get any feedback.
 Pulumi helps here by showing type information right in the SDK.

 ![Typed resources](typed_resources.jpg)